-Natural Supplements for depression and anxiety are my go to remedies that really work.
-Conventional medication didn’t work for me and many other people are not finding the relief they need.
+Natural Supplements for depression and anxiety are my go-to remedies that work.
+Conventional medication didn’t work for me, and many other people are not finding the relief they need.

-I suffer from depression and would rather sort my supplements into a container than talk to some therapist everyday about why I can’t shut off the negative thoughts.
+I suffer from depression and would instead sort my supplements into a container than talk to some therapist every day about why I can’t shut off the negative thoughts.
 I’m doing much better now that I’m using natural supplements for depression.

 I went to see a holistic doctor earlier this year because I wanted to come off my medications.
-My doctor insists on using third party tested supplements such as on ConusmerLab.com.
-The doctor also gave me a list of manufacturers she trusted such as:
+My doctor insists on using the third party tested supplements such as on ConusmerLab.com.
+The doctor also gave me a list of manufacturers she trusted, such as:

 - Nature Made